andersjio/homepage-abjit/content/pages/CV.md

 Oct 2019 - Oct 2020\
 NNIT

-Part of the internal Build and Deploy team (aka devops), where task includes all parts of the CI/CD pipelines and flows.
-Also helping developers debug pipelines and code issues.
+Part of a dedicated DevOps team working with and helping NNIT’s internal development teams and customers.
+The tasks are primarily solved using Azure, Terraform and Azure Devops.
+Beside this, I am also mentoring junior members of the team and helps guide the overall devops strategy and solutions.
+Customers include AP Pension (iac), NNE (containerization platform) and Danmarks Apotekerforening (release frequency)

 **Tools and technologies:** Jenkins, Git,Java,Groovy,Python